wjc666666/Assignment-1---ReactJS-app/README.md

 + /trending – Displays the trending movies for the current week.
 + /movies/:id/recommendations – Displays a list of recommended movies for the current movie.
 + /movies/:id/credits – Displays the cast and crew of a particular movie.
++ /actor/:id - Displays the details of a specific actor and links to all the movies they have appeared in.

 Protected Routes:
 This app does not include authentication; all routes are accessible to the public.(Several new features are integrated e.g. pagination, third-party authentication with Firebase, or similar may add to it)